magento/devdocs/guides/v1.0/m2devgde/arch/routing.md

 </blockquote>
 `Magento\App\RouterList` model is injected into `FrontController`.

-You might need to customize the routers to change either the standard logic of processing the requests or the native Magento routers (such as, CMS router, default router, and so on).
-However, you must not customize the routers used in the core modules of Magento.
+You might need to customize the routers to change either the standard logic of processing the requests or the native Magento routers
+(such as, CMS router, default router, and so on).
+However, you must not customize the routers that are used in the core modules of Magento.

 <h3>Routes</h3>

-Configurations of the routes are stored in routes.xml in the area scopes.
-Routes are used by the Standard Frontend and Backend Routers only.
-Typically, a route's configurations are in the following format:
+Configurations of the routes are stored in `routes.xml` in the scopes area.

+Only the standard frontend and backend routers use routes.
+Typically, the configuration for a route is in the following format:

 <blockquote>
 <pre>